asyncapi/website/pages/docs/tutorials/kafka/configure-kafka-avro.md

             type: string
 ```

-In the above snippet:
+In the above code snippet:
 - The `userSignedUp` message is defined with Avro Schema, using the specified `schemaFormat` and the `schema`.
-- Use the `schemaFormat` to specify using a MIME type, that you use Avro and what version of Avro Schema.
+- Use the `schemaFormat` to indicate that you're using Avro and specify the version of Avro Schema by using a MIME type.
 - The `schema` includes a `record` named `UserSignedUp` within the `com.company` namespace.
-It also describes two fields, `userId` and `userEmail`, defining their data types as `int` and `string` respectively.
+It also describes two fields, `userId` and `userEmail,` defining their data types as `int` and `string`, respectively.

-By combining the Avro Schema discussed above into the previous tutorial, you'll have an AsyncAPI document fully equipped with Avro Schema!
+Now let's combine the above Avro Schema with the AsyncAPI document that you created in the previous tutorial.
+Check out below what an AsyncAPI document fully equipped with Avro Schema looks like!

 ```
 asyncapi: 3.0.0